Total Energy Services Inc. Announces Acquisition of Shares of Savanna Energy Services Corp. on the TSX

 This News Release shall not constitute an offer to sell or a solicitation of an offer to buy, nor shall there be any sale of these securities in any jurisdiction in which such an offer, solicitation or sale would be unlawful prior to the registration or qualification under the securities laws of any such jurisdiction.

-Total has filed with the U.S. Securities and Exchange Commission ("SEC") a Registration Statement (the "Registration Statement"), which includes the Original Offer and Circular and the Notice of Change and Variation, relating to its offer to Savanna Shareholders.
+Total has filed with the U.S. Securities and Exchange Commission ("SEC") a Registration Statement (the "Registration Statement"), which includes the Original Offer and Circular, the Notice of Change and Variation, Notice of Variation and the Notice of Extension relating to its offer to Savanna Shareholders.
 TOTAL URGES INVESTORS AND SECURITYHOLDERS TO READ THE REGISTRATION STATEMENT, THE ORIGINAL OFFER AND CIRCULAR, THE NOTICE OF CHANGE AND VARIATION AND ANY OTHER RELEVANT DOCUMENTS TO BE FILED WITH THE SEC AND CANADIAN SECURITIES REGULATORY AUTHORITIES, BECAUSE THEY CONTAIN IMPORTANT INFORMATION.
-Investors may obtain a free copy of the Original Offer and Circular, the Notice of Change and Variation, the Notice of Variation and other documents filed by Total with the Canadian securities regulators at www.sedar.com (under the issuer profile for Savanna) and with the SEC at the SEC's website at www.sec.gov.
+Investors may obtain a free copy of the Original Offer and Circular, the Notice of Change and Variation, the Notice of Variation, the Notice Of Extension and other documents filed by Total with the Canadian securities regulators at www.sedar.com (under the issuer profile for Savanna) and with the SEC at the SEC's website at www.sec.gov.
 The Original Offer and Circular, the Notice of Change and Variation, the Notice of Variation and other documents may also be obtained free of charge from Total's website at www.totalenergy.ca/savannaoffer or upon request made to Total at 2550, 300 - 5th Avenue S.W., Calgary, Alberta T2P 3C4.

 Securityholders should be aware that Total may purchase Savanna Shares otherwise than under the Offer, such as in open market purchases.